nanstey/community/2019-Bounty-Snakes/README.md

 Krom's challenge is a 2v1 battle on a 13x13 board with 10 food.
 Both of the Krom-snakes are very aggressive, and they'll both be targeting the challenger.

 ## [Redbrick](https://rdbrck.com/)
+Beat the Redbrick Bounty Snake for entry into the draw prize for a $500 Visa gift card!

 ## [Checkfront](https://www.checkfront.com/)